 Moral of the story: red velvet is not a must.
 Wear what you already have, and if you do end up buying something new, make sure you can actually wear it during at least some of the other 11 months of the year.

 By Sascha Camilli

 Sascha Camilli is the founder of the world's first digital vegan fashion magazine, Vilda Magazine and the host of fashion podcast Catwalk Rebel.
 She was selected as one of Glamour UK's Most Empowering Nu-Gen Activists and is a frequent public speaker on the topic of vegan fashion and material innovation.
 Her book Vegan Style is out now on Murdoch Books.
 For more about Sascha, read our interview with her.

-For a wealth of ethical & sustainable gift ideas, take a look at our Vegan Gift Edits.
+For thousands of ethical & sustainable gift ideas, take a look at our Vegan Gift Edits.